drovera/sunrise/README.md

 # sunrise
-SUbNetworks RIch in Significant Elements sunrise is an application of Cytoscape 3.x which searches subnet significantly enriched in low p-values.
+SUbNetworks RIch in Significant Elements

+In java, sunrise is an application of Cytoscape 3.x which searches subnet significantly enriched in low p-values.
 An additive score is computed from p-values got by genome-wide association study or gene expression.
 These values are matched to the nodes of a protein protein interaction network.
 The the highest score subnet gives information about the touched